 FIREHOUSE.com features a story regarding Chronic Stress and Cancer from August 1, 2019 entitled "Behavioral Health: Does Chronic Stress Promote t

-This article contains the steps it takes to file a Hearing Aide Worker's Compensation claim.
+The CDC featured a study from NIOSH regarding noise exposure and hearing loss in firefighting.
+Below are the steps it takes to file a Hearing Loss Worker's Compensation claim.

 The Kansas City Star features a story regarding a local Firefighter that dies from cancer in 2015 entitled “As cancer deaths among firefighters soar, their families must fight for compensation”